Income protection insurance covers part of your income if you can’t work because you fall ill, have an accident or are made redundant.

 There are a range of products and features to meet different needs, so it can be tailored for self-employed workers, those looking for a short-term policy or those who want a cheaper product.

-Best income protection insurance policies 2017
+Best UK income protection insurance policies 2017

 - AIG life - YourLife Plan Income Protection